Tetramatrix/Aicono/docs/README.txt

-# Desktop Icon Configuration Example

-This file shows how to manually create a configuration file for the desktop icon positioning tool when you don't have access to LLM services or want to use the manual version.
+### Manual Configuration & Fine-Tuning (Fallback)

+This section explains how to use the icon_groups_cache.json file.
+This file has two primary purposes:

+Fine-Tuning AI Results (Most Common Use): After the AI runs, it saves its results to this file.
+If the AI miscategorizes an icon (e.g., puts 'Steam' in 'Work'), you can simply open icon_groups_cache.json and move the item from the 'Work' group to the 'Games' group.
+Aicono will use your corrected file from then on (until you 'Clear Cache & Reload').

+Complete Manual Fallback: If you have no AI model configured or are offline, you can create this file from scratch to define all your groups manually.
+The rest of this guide explains the file structure for this purpose.

-## File Structure
+File Structure

-The configuration file muse be saved as a JSON file `icon_groups_cache.json` with the following structure:
+The configuration file must be saved as a JSON file icon_groups_cache.json with the following structure:

 ```json
 {